dataset-ninja/rocole/README.md

-# A robusta coffee leaf images dataset
+# RoCoLe: A Robusta Coffee Leaf Images Dataset

-RoCoLe is a dataset for semantic segmentation, object detection, instance segmentation tasks.
+RoCoLe is a dataset for semantic segmentation tasks.